ircam-ismm/sc-scheduling/README.md

 - [ ] Documentation
 - [ ] Harmonize semantics of `onTransportEvent` and `advanceTime` return values:
   - number (respectively >= or strictly >) to input param, schedule next call
+  - for advance it can be handy to return the same time, e.g. to play a chord, maybe define some max number of same time event before the scheduler drop the engine? this could be a variable
+  - rename `onTransportEvent` to `onControlEvent` -> should be semantically correct for `Timeline` too later
-  - ±Infinity keep in scheduler
+  - ±Infinity keep in scheduler (review scheduling queue)
   - else remove from schdeuler

 ## Notes